Androp0v/PowerMetricsKit/README.md

 ## Documentation

 This package is documented using DocC.
-Use _Xcode > Product > Build documentation_ to compile the documentation for the package.
+Please see PowerMetricsKit's [documentation site](https://androp0v.github.io/PowerMetricsKit/documentation/powermetricskit/) or use _Xcode > Product > Build documentation_ to compile the documentation for the package and view it locally.

 ![DocumentationScreenshot](DocC.png)